rapidfish/personnummer/README.md

 * Generate multiple valid Personnummer (useful for creating test data purposes)

-* It can parse a Personnummer regardless on which leght it is written, or if it has a (-/+) separator, as long as it is a valid Personnummer
+* It can parse a Personnummer regardless of different leghts for year (or if the '-' and '+' separator is present), as long as it is a valid Personnummer.

 * Era is calculated automatically - If 'year', the leading part a Personnummer input is using two digits instead of four ('89' instead of '1989') then its era part is calculated automatically